deepotrus/deepotrus/README.md

 - 👋 Hi, I’m @deepotrus, yes i am
-- 👀 I’m interested in complex systems
+- 👀 I’m interested in things
-- 🌱 I’m currently learning kali linux
+- 🌱 I’m currently learning something
 - 💞️ I’m not looking to collaborate
 - 📫 How to reach me?
 Don't